levinzonr/jetpack-compose-ui-arch-plugin/README.md

 **Jetpack Compose UI Architecture Plugin** provides a set of templates that to make the development of new Jetpack Compose features faster.
 After the name of your feature is provided plugin will generate following files:
 ## New Feature Dialog
 This dialog allows you to create several files related to Jetpack Compose UI Architecture.
 After you provide a name for your feature, plugin will generate following:
-- `[featname]` - package (lowercased)
+- `[featname]` - package (lowercased) (optional)
-  - `[FeatName]Contract` - contains UIState, Actions emitted from the UI layer and Events emitted from the ViewModel
+  - `[FeatName]Contract` - contains UIState, Actions emitted from the UI layer
   - `[FeatName]Screen` - Basic UI of your Screen
+  - `[FeatName]CoordinatorState` - Main State holder of the Screen, controls the screen UI logic and Interactions
-  - `[FeatName]Coordinator` - Component that observes states, handles actions and events
+  - `[FeatName]Coordinator` - Tied to coordinator state, handles Actions using CoordinatorState and emits Root UI
   - `[FeatName]ViewModel` - basic implementation of your viewModel

 ## New Component Dialog